The Ring Thing

 Me: No!
 Would I go and do something like that?
 Friend #7 is engaged to Guy #7 from Location #7!
 How cool is that?

-So when I run down the list of people who absolutely must know the minute I get engaged, it makes me want to crawl into bed and not go out.
-First there’s your parents, because heaven knows they’ve been waiting long enough for the opportunity to hang up the phone, slap each other five, and go, “Ye-ah!
-Finally she’s someone else’s problem!”
-Then there’s your grandparents because you can’t have them find out second hand – that’s just rude.
-And any siblings who are married need to be informed as well.
 Then either you or your parents need to call the aunts and uncles who would be insulted to find out from anyone else, even though you know they’re going to wrinkled their foreheads and wonder, “Someone proposed to her?
 Well, every pot has a lid.
 Can’t wait to meet this guy.”
 But before them come your close friends who you really want to tell because you’ve been dying to tell them about this super-awesome guy you’ve been dating for weeks, but couldn’t.
 And then there are the good friends who absolutely cannot find out from OnlySimchas first, or you can kiss your bridal shower goodbye.
 And a handful of friends you need to call because they’d want to hear it from you, for some reason.
 In summary, getting engaged sounds like a headache of obligations.

 This “unofficial” engagement takes care of all that.
 The first tiers of people to find out are of course the parents and grandparents.
 They surreptitiously spread the information to immediate relatives so they can be strategically nearby when it becomes “official.”
 Meanwhile, since no secret stays a secret once more than one person knows it, it somehow gets leaked to a single loudmouth friend.
 Because it’s a leak, nobody feels insulted that they weren’t told directly, because of course no friends are being told directly, because it isn’t official.
 And of course they only spread it among the upper tier of friends, who are all primed to be available the minute you call them.
 But you don’t need to call them.
 Because along with the information that you’re “unofficially engaged” comes the release time for the official engagement.
 As soon as the clock strikes, your name is on OnlySimchas and friends are calling each other, and everyone understands that they’re not hearing second-hand because nobody has yet heard first hand.
 So when you finally get around to calling, nobody minds that you’re the fifth person to tell them that you’re engaged.
 How efficient is that?